-CENTRAL CITY, Neb., June 18 .-Dr. Wood, who figured last February in a shooting affray here, has been returned for trial.
-He was located in States in the middle of July to lec-Sherman county, Kansas commission, is hereby appointed civil governor of the Philippine islands.
-Such executive authority will be exercised under and in conformity to ing end dropped.
-He struck another the instructions to the Philippine match, not noticing that the first one commissioners dated April 7, 1900, and subjected to the aproval and control of the secretary of war of the United went off, throwing him thirty feet into States.
-The municipal and provincial civil governments, which have been or shall hereafter be established in said islands, and all persons performing duties appertaining to the offices of the civil government in said islands, will, in respect of such duties, report to the said civil governor.
-"The power to appoint civil officers heretofore vested in the Philippine commission, or in the military governor, will be exercised by the civil in equity for this purpose having been governor with the advice and consent
+"On and after the 4th day of July, 1901, until it shall be otherwise ordered, the president of the Philippine commission will exercise the executive authority in all civil affairs in the government of the Philippine islands heretofore exercised in such affairs by the military governor of the Philippines, and to that end the Hon.
+William H. Taft, president of the said commission, is hereby appointed civil governor of the Philippine islands.
+Dean lighted a match to ignite a fuse, Such executive authority will be exercised under and in conformity to ing end dropped.
+He struck another the instructions to the Philippine commissioners dated April 7, 1900, and had dropped so as to light the fuse, subjected to the aproval and control and before he knew of it the blast of the secretary of war of the United went off, throwing him thirty feet into States.
+The municipal and provincial the air.
+As he came down he fell on civil governments, which have been the roof of a shed and the force of the or shall hereafter be established in fall was broken.
+He was badly said islands, and all persons performof the civil government in said islands, will, in respect of such duties.

+report to the said civil governor.
+"The power to appoint civil officers heretofore vested in the Philippine commission, or in the military goverat Falls City at the next term, the bill nor, will be exercised by the civil governor with the advice and consent